fmay/cc-html-intro-1-first-web-page/annotations.md

 }
 ```

-`verse.p` tells the CSS to apply the styling just for the class named 'verse' and just for the <p> elements.
+`verse p` tells the CSS to apply the styling just for the class named 'verse' and just for the <p> elements.

 So, more formally